dsantang/domain-events/README.md

 Since every application has its own way of persisting the state of aggregates, **this library doesn't provide an automated way to dispatch those events**, and it's up to the implementor to do that.

-Although, for those using `Doctrine`'s ORM, you can rely upon an [out of the box event dispatching automation](https://github.com/dsantang/domain-events-doctrine), which only kicks in once a Doctrine's transaction is completed.
+Those using `Doctrine`'s ORM can rely upon an [out of the box event dispatching automation](https://github.com/dsantang/domain-events-doctrine), which only kicks in once a Doctrine's transaction is completed.
 The package name is: